l1lium/analytics_with_telegram/README.md

 # analytics_with_telegram
-Telegram bot for executing some things of analytics
+Telegram bot for doing data analytics